qri-io/website/content/docs/reference/_index.md

 # Qri Reference

 Reference documentation is no-frills explanation of _what stuff is_.
-If your confused about how a specific field should work, or want to know what options are available, reference documentation is your friend.
+If you're confused about how a specific field should work, or want to know what options are available, reference documentation is your friend.
 If you're more interested in getting started, [tutorials](/docs/tutorials) are a better place to start.

 ### Reference Sections